Women and literacy

 you know of its new whereabouts, please contact lrri.)

-Jeff Carter's fabulous LiteracyTech Blog - a"random pointers and notes, updated semi-regularly.
+Jeff Carter's LiteracyTech Blog - a"random pointers and notes, updated semi-regularly.
 Many of the resources citedhere may eventually find their way in to the main part of the site, so please feel free to use the "comments" feature liberally."
 Covers a range of topics of use and interest to adult educators and learners.

 Resources for developing online materials and resources